RVCC-IDMX/tz-converter-emgrey02/README.md

 ### --all

-This option does not require that a time zone is entered as a command.
+This option does not require a time zone as a command.
 It will return a table with all the time zones available to use as a command.

 ```
 $ node tz --all